Know-how / ISO 27001

 A.5.18 – Access rights

-Critical security functions for ISO compliance
+Critical security features for ISO compliance

 A.8.2